AArnott/AssemblyRefScanner/README.md

 ```
 PS> refscanner -h
-AssemblyRefScanner:
+Description:
-  AssemblyRefScanner v1.0.4-beta+63eabf48ee
+  AssemblyRefScanner v1.0.41-beta+8f8b7e9c74

 Usage:
-  AssemblyRefScanner [options] [command]
+  refscanner [command] [options]

 Options:
   --version       Show version information
   -?, -h, --help  Show help and usage information

 Commands:
   assembly <simpleAssemblyName>         Searches for references to the assembly with the specified simple name.
   multiversions                         All assemblies that reference multiple versions of *any* assembly will be printed.
   embeddedTypes <embeddableAssemblies>  Searches for assemblies that have embedded types.
   type <typeName>                       Searches for references to a given type.
+  targetFramework                       Groups all assemblies by TargetFramework.
+  resolveReferences <assemblyPath>      Lists paths to assemblies referenced by a given assembly.
 ```

 You can then get usage help for a particular command: